Key takeaways

 1. Define the budget and strategy

-Spurling argues that understanding the company’s budget is the first step in an effective global benefits strategy.
-Because benefits are not just country-specific but region or locality-specific, companies need to estimate the costs of government-mandated benefits and balance those against any supplementary or fringe benefits they would like to offer.
+The first step in any global benefits strategy is understanding your budget.
+Because benefits vary not just by country but often by region, you’ll need to estimate the costs of mandatory benefits (like healthcare or paid leave) and balance them against fringe benefits you’d like to offer.

 Additional costs could include those for third-party administration, in-house staff, or global payroll or benefits administration software.
 Companies particularly concerned with their budgets may invest in stipend programs or multinational pooling strategies to lower costs.
 However, once companies have their numbers in place, they can begin to narrow down their strategy.